MariaPdg/image-autoencoding/README.md

         # loss_encoder = torch.sum(kld)
         loss_decoder = torch.sum(recon_mse)
 ```
-- Encoder loss corresponds to the penalizer term, which pushed the approximate posterior to the prior.
+- Encoder loss corresponds to the penalizer term, which pushed the approximate
+to the prior.
 - Decoder loss corresponds to the reconstruction error.
 - We use KL-divergence weighted with batch_size or not in order to achieve a trade-off between two terms.
 - We minimize the sum instead of mean values.

 ### Metrics

-There is a huge issue regarding evaluation of generative models.
+There is a huge issue regarding the evaluation of generative models.
 We evaluated the reconstruction ability with
 the common image similarity metrics:

-* Pearson corelation Coefficient (PCC)
+* Pearson Correlation Coefficient (PCC)
 * Structural Similarity (SSIM)

 However, they are not capable to capture human perception.